PiperBatey/holdings_dl/README.md

     $ python3 holdings_dl.py --symbol VTI -s SPY -s QQQ

-####2.
-Use `--file` or `-f` to specify a text file
+#### 2. Use `--file` or `-f` to specify a text file

     $ python3 holdings_dl.py -f MyFile.txt

-   A valid input file contains a plaintext list of ETF symbols, each followed by a newline.
+   A valid input file contains a plain text list of ETF symbols, each followed by a newline.
    Only one file will be accepted at a time.

 Ex. `MyFile.txt`